archeraghi/swarm-sim/README.md

 - install python3.6
 - install pycharm
 - run pycharm
-- open swarm-sim as a project
+- open swarm-world as a project
 - Open File->Settings-"Project-Interpreter"
 - Chose python3.6 as an interpreter
 - Chose the plus sign and install: